Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 Don't worry!

-By utilizing AI tools, anyone can create natural sentences and audio just like a native speaker!
+By utilizing AI tools, anyone can create sentences and audio that sound exactly like a native speaker!

-Here, we will explain how to create a multilingual audio guide using Korean and Chinese as examples.
+Here, we explain how to create multilingual audio guides using Korean and Chinese as examples.

-First, translate the Japanese text into multiple languages.
+First, translate your Japanese text into multiple languages.

-As an example, we will translate the following text:
+As an example, let's translate the following text:

-The simplest method is to use a translation site.
+The simplest way to translate is to use translation websites.

 For Korean and Chinese, it is recommended to use Korean or Chinese services rather than American services like DeepL.